AdaCore/training_material/courses/comprehensive_rust_training/190_testing/02_other.rst

    }

 -  Code blocks in :rust:`///` comments are automatically seen as Rust code.
--  The code will be compiled and executed as part of :rust:`cargo test`.
+-  The code will be compiled and executed as part of :command:`cargo test`.
 -  Adding :rust:`#` in the code will hide it from the docs, but will still compile/run it.
 -  Test the above code on the